Alpine skiing at the 2022 Winter Olympics – Mixed team

 The alpine skiing mixed team event competition of the Beijing 2022 Olympics was held on 20 February, on "Rainbow" course at the Xiaohaituo Alpine Skiing Field in Yanqing District.
 Austria won the event, with Germany second and Norway third.

 Switzerland were the defending champion, with Austria and Norway the defending silver and bronze medalists, respectively.
 Norway were the 2021 world champion, ahead of Sweden and Germany.

-The event scheduled for Saturday, February 19, but was moved to Sunday, February 20 due to strong winds.
+The event was scheduled for Saturday, February 19, but was moved to Sunday, February 20 due to strong winds.